PrernaIngle009/SnakeGungame/README.md

 # SnakeGungame
 This was my first project.
-I made a simple snake-gun game applying basic concepts of python.
+I made a simple snake-gun game using basic concepts of python.